Kimberley Joseph: Personal life

 Joseph lives in Los Angeles, where she is based for acting.
 She has been involved in Aid International projects highlighting the effects of Soviet nuclear testing in Semey, Kazakhstan.
 In 2003 she visited the area with Scottish MEP Struan Stevenson, where she photographed victims of radiation poisoning.
 The photographs were displayed in the Scottish Parliament building in 2004 and published in Stevenson's book Crying Forever in 2006.
 She returned to the area with Stevenson in July 2008 and has developing a documentary film to attract international attention to the area.
 The 13-minute film, entitled When the Dust Settles, premiered on 12 November 2009 at the Birch Carroll & Coyle cinema in Southport, Queensland.

-Joseph and partner Scott Chrisman have a son, Gabriel, born in 2013.
+Joseph and partner Scott Chrisman have a son, born in 2013.